kxitiz/blockadsandtrackers/spotify/README.md

 # Spotify Block and Allow List

-- Whitelist is needed is any thing does not work.
+- Whitelist is needed if any thing does not work.